 n Renowned celebrity artists will be joined on stage by a cast of more than 100 brilliantly talented South Florida musicians, dancers, poets, choirs, athletes and creative variety acts celebrating the community "WE" call home.

-We encourage you to visit broward100. org as well as our own Cultural Division website at www.broward.org/arts any time for news and updates.
-You’ll also find Broward 100 on Facebook, Twitter, Instagram and YouTube, so there are numerous ways to keep abreast of the latest happenings.
+We encourage you to visit broward100. org as well as our Cultural Division website at broward.org/arts any time for news and updates.
+You can also keep up with the latest Broward 100 happenings on Facebook, Twitter, Instagram and YouTube.